The Coldest places on earth

-Extreme cold environments are the hardest type to try and survive in, but no matter how good you are at staying alive, if you’re stuck in any of these places without the right gear you’re pretty much done for.
+Extremely cold environments are the hardest type to try and survive in, but no matter how good you are at staying alive, if you’re stuck in one of the Coldest places on earth without the right gear you’re pretty much done for.

 1) Antarctica

-The average temperature in the central regions ranges from -40°C to -50°C, depending on the time of year.
-If you were stuck outside in the world record -91°C with normal clothes on, you’d be dead in less than 30 seconds.
+The average temperature in the central regions of Antarctica ranges from -40°C to -50°C, depending on the time of year.
+If you were stuck outside in the world record -91°C with normal clothes on, you’d be dead in less than 1 minute.

 2) Verkhoyansk – Russia

-A list of cold locations just wouldn’t be complete without somewhere in Russia now would it?.
+A list of cold locations just wouldn’t be complete without somewhere in Russia now, would it?
 This small town started out as a fort in 1638 before slowly turning into a town over the years due to its logging and oil industries.
-The average temperatures between October and April average around -45°C, with the coldest ever temperature here being recorded at just below -60°C.
+The average temperature between October and April averages around -45°C, with the coldest-ever temperature here being recorded at just below -60°C.

 3) Barrow – Alaska

-This strangely placed town is the furthest northern settlement in the United States and only 1300 miles from the north pole.
-Recently renamed to Utqiagvik, its native Inupiaq name, the town has an average temperature as low as -30°C throughout most of the year, and although it isn’t one of the coldest places on earth, its one of the coldest inhabited places in the US.
+This strangely placed town is the furthest northern settlement in the United States and only 1300 miles from the North Pole.
+Recently renamed to Utqiagvik, its native Inupiaq name, the town has an average temperature as low as -30°C throughout most of the year, and although it isn’t one of the coldest places on earth, it’s the single most coldest inhabited places in the US.

 4) Northern Greenland